LanguageLatte/public/SimpleChaos/README.md

 * [Java](java/README.md) - Java ony implementation of the SimpleChaos Interface.
 * [Spring](spring/README.md) - Same as the Java project, but can be autowired and can use spring `Enviornment` for properties.
 * [Spring-AOP](spring-aop/README.md) - Uses Spring AOP, so no code changes are needed in your application code.
 Can automatically attack classes that use common spring annonations like `@Service`, `@Component`, `@Controller` and `@Repository`.

+## Demo Projects
+Every Simple Chaos implementation has several demo projects to show their use.

 ## Versioning